6money/GigaGal/README.md

 Trello Board: https://trello.com/b/m49zz9Da/gigagal

-GigaGal is based of the 406 udacity web course: https://github.com/udacity/ud406.
+GigaGal is based off of the 406 udacity web course: https://github.com/udacity/ud406.
 Majority of assets are based off that project, any assets from other sources are mentioned at the bottom of this readme

 --